bogaudio/BogaudioModules/README-prerelease.md

 #### <a name="manual"></a> MANUAL

 A manual trigger/gate with 8 outputs.
-A constant high value is sent from each output for as long as the TRIG button is held.
+A constant +5V is sent from each output for as long as the TRIG button is held; 0V is output otherwise.
+The high output voltage may be set to +10V on the context menu.

-MANUAL may be set to output a trigger pulse (+5V for 10ms) on patch load (akin to a Max/Msp loadbang).
+MANUAL may be set to output a trigger pulse (the high output voltage for 10ms) on patch load (akin to a Max/Msp loadbang).
 This is off by default; enable clicking "Trigger on Load" on the module's context (right-click) menu.
 The pulse is emitted 100ms after the patch starts processing samples.

 _Polyphony:_ Monophonic.

-#### <a name="4man"></a> 4MAN
+#### <a name="fourman"></a> 4MAN

 A version of MANUAL with four independent trigger buttons with separate outputs.

-The "Trigger on load" option, as on MANUAL, applies to all four outputs if enabled.
+The "Trigger on load" and "Output" options, as on MANUAL, apply to all four outputs if enabled.

 _Polyphony:_ Monophonic.